Wangarĩ Maathai: Posthumous recognition

 In 2012, Wangarĩ Gardens opened in Washington, D.C.
 Wangarĩ Gardens is a community garden for local residents which consists of over 55 garden allotments; it is 2.7 acres.
 The garden honours the legacy of Wangarĩ Maathai and her mission for community engagement and environmental protection.
 The Wangarĩ Gardens consists of a community garden, youth garden, outdoor classroom, pollinator hive and public fruit tree orchard, vegetable garden, herb garden, berry garden, and a strawberry patch.
 Within the garden complex there are personal garden plots and public gardens.
 The personal plots are available to residents living within 1.5 miles of the community garden.
 Personal plot holders are required to contribute 1 hour monthly to the maintenance of the public gardens.
 The gardens and orchard are maintained by plot holders and volunteers, and are open to everyone to enjoy and harvest.
 The Wangarĩ Gardens has no direct affiliation with the Green Belt Movement or the Wangarĩ Maathai Foundation but was inspired by Wangarĩ Maathai and her work and passion for the environment.

 On 25 September 2013, the Wangarĩ Maathai Trees and Garden was dedicated on the lawn of the University of Pittsburgh's Cathedral of Learning.
 The memorial includes two red maples symbolizing Maathai's "commitment to the environment, her founding of the Green Belt Movement, and her roots in Kenya and in Pittsburgh" and a flower garden planted in a circular shape that representing her "global vision and dedication to the women and children of the world" with an ornamental maple tree in the middle signifying "how one small seed can change the world".

 In 2014, at what would have been her 50-year class reunion, her Mount St. Scholastica classmates and Benedictine College unveiled a statue of the Nobel laureate at her alma mater's Atchison, Kansas campus.
 In 2019, with the renovation of the Westerman Hall of Science and Engineering, the college added a mural of Maathai and other scientists to the front entryway of the building.

 In 2015, UNESCO published the graphic novel Wangari Maathai and the Green Belt Movement as part of their UNESCO Series on Women in African History.
 As an artistic and visual interpretation intended for private or public use in classrooms, it tells the story of Maathai and the movement she began.

 In October 2016, Forest Road in Nairobi was renamed to Wangarĩ Maathai Road for her efforts to oppose several attempts to degrade forests and public parks through the Green Belt Movement.

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Maathai for 2001.

-In September 2022, Science Naturally, a Washington, DC–based educational publisher, included Dr. Maathai in their Women in Botany book in the Science Wide Open series for children.
+In September 2022, Science Naturally, a Washington, D.C.–based educational publisher, included Dr. Maathai in their Women in Botany book in the Science Wide Open series for children.
 It says:"Dr. Wangari started the Green Belt Movement to change things.
 She taught women in Kenya how to grow trees from seeds, and the women were paid to plant trees all around the country."